Liquid democracy: Oligarchic tendencies

-Finally, liquid democracy faces the issue of scale.
+Scale

 In large nation states with millions of voting citizens, it is likely the body of "liquid representatives" (those who have been delegated other citizen votes) will be significant.
 Consequently, deliberation and representation become pertinent concerns.
 To achieve meaningful deliberation, the liquid representatives would have to be split into numerous groups to attain a somewhat manageable discussion group size.
 As for representation, liquid democracy suffers from a similar issue facing electoral representative democracies where a single individual embodies the will of millions.
-Liquid democracy has been argued as a remedy for many issues plaguing democratic systems world-wide, however, critics question the normative attractiveness of a delegative, proxy democracy.
+Some may argue that such is universally undesirable.
+Most of the aforementioned moral intuitions may easily be serve as a reductio to today's more coarse-graining representative democracies as well.
+The diagram on the right illustrates one possible implementation of liquid democracy working at a national scale.

+Internet access and participation

+While the number of people without internet access has declined in recent years, significant gaps persist.
+In the United States 96% of all adults reported using the internet as of 2024.
+The remaining 4% may be unable to access the internet or may simply choose to stay offline.
+Regardless of the reason, those without internet usage cannot participate a voting system that requires online connectivity.

 Examples

 Google Votes

 Google experimented with liquid democracy through an internal social network system known as Google Votes.
 This liquid democratic experiment constitutes one of the less common corporate examples.
 Users of the existing Google+ platform were the voters and built-in discussion functions provided the deliberative element.
 In this instance, Google Votes was used to select meal offerings.
 Nonetheless, researchers came away with a number of recommendations regarding future implementations of liquid democracy on online platforms including delegation recommendations based on prior choices, issue recommendations based on prior participation, and delegation notifications to inform voters about their relative power.